 Before joining Urban Villages, Inc., Sallie worked for Hilton Hotels as guest services representative, as well as in sales as an account manager for an organic produce company.
 Her background in the hospitality industry, combined with her sales experience, allows her to bring a unique outlook to her customer service strategy.
 Her passion for sustainable practices has a strong outlet at Urban Villages.

-Sallie earned a B.A. in psychology from the University of North Carolina at Chapel Hill.
-She is a licensed real estate broker in the state of Colorado.
+Sallie earned a B.A. in psychology from the University of North Carolina at Chapel Hill and is a licensed real estate broker in the state of Colorado.
+She is also a member of Denver’s Public Realm Committee.

 Bobby Harvey is a Project Manager for the Development Team at Urban Villages.
 He works on evaluating and sourcing new projects as well as the planning and entitlements of existing projects.
 With a background in landscape design Bobby brings a whole systems approach to evaluating and underwriting new acquisitions